vishnudxb/ansible-dcos/README.md

 # ansible-dcos
 Ansible playbook for dc/os

-# This playbook can be used for AWS as well on-premises.
+# This playbook can be used for AWS as well as on-premises.
 For more info: Check [here](https://www.vishnu-tech.com/blog/ansible-dcos/)

 # Variables